Setting Boundaries – Organizing Challenges

 Setting boundaries without hurting another person’s feelings can be difficult at times.

 We can set boundaries without being offensive.
-I’m going to tell a story about a friend and client who I helped to solve this problem – not 100% but 90%.
+I’m going to tell a story about a friend and client who I helped to solve this problem in her Barrie business.
+Not 100% but 90%.
 You might not get them all.

 She allowed everyone just to drop in to get their promotional attire for their business.
 That was not working so well.
 She was falling behind on orders, working into the wee hours of the night to get things done.
 Not great.

 I suggested that she start booking by appointment only.
 Although not comfortable at the first thought, here’s what she did.